ghkhashayar/docs/docs/widgets.md

 ```

-To access custom properties on widget vue component you should define prop for custom property.
+To access custom properties on the widget Vue component you should define prop for the custom property.
 ```vue
 {% raw  %}<template>
     <div>